oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ## 8.6 Node Filter Definition <a name=node-filter-definition></a>

 A node filter definition may be provided in the following two situations:
-- Within a node template defintion where the `select` directive is defined.
+- Within a node template definition where the `select` directive is defined.
   The `node_filter` is used to select an already existing node from another service representation graph.
-- Within requirement definitions or assigmnents to constrain the allowed set of potential target nodes based upon their properties and their capabilities’ properties.
+- Within requirement definitions or assignments to constrain the allowed set of potential target nodes based upon their properties and their capabilities’ properties.
 This allows TOSCA orchestrators to help find the *best fit* when selecting among multiple potential target nodes